dotCMS/core/README.md

 ## Requirements

-dotCMS requires a Java 8 Runtime Environment (JRE) or a Java 7 Development Kit (JDK).
 For a complete list of requirements, see [this page](http://dotcms.com/docs/latest/dotcms-technology-requirements).

 ## Getting Help